-The Kinesis connector for Structured Streaming is pre-packaged for you in Spark 2.2 and Spark 2.1.1-db5+ versions.
+The Kinesis connector for Structured Streaming is packaged in Databricks Runtime 3.0 and above and Spark 2.1.1-db5+.

 Use DataFrame operations (

 cast("string"), udfs) to explicitly deserialize the

 Let’s start with a quick example: WordCount.
 The following notebook demonstrates how to run WordCount using Structured Streaming with Kinesis.

 Due to rate limiting performed by Kinesis and limitations in the Kinesis API, the execute once trigger (

 Trigger.Once()) is not supported with Kinesis.